fah870599552/fah870599552.github.io/_pages/About Me.md

 ![Fam](/assets/images/fam.jpg)

 Outside of work, I love spending time with my wife Hannah, who currently teaches middle school English, and my dog Olan, who currently is asleep on the couch.
 I enjoy shooting hoops, hiking, running, rock climbing, traveling, and trying new foods.
-I'm a big fan of the NBA and root for the Indiana Pacers.
+I'm a big fan of NBA basketball and root for the Indiana Pacers.

 ![Olan](/assets/images/olie.jpg)